toddamoda/pyyxellsfgffg/docs/source/tutorials/overview.rst

     Python (CPython) 3.11.9

-3. Download the tutorial notebooks
+3. Download the Tutorial Notebooks
 ``````````````````````````````````

-Then you can download the Pyxel tutorial notebooks in folder `pyxel-examples` with the following commands:
+Then you can download the Pyxel Tutorial Notebooks into the `pyxel-examples` folder with
+the following commands:

 .. code-block:: bash